-I have been working in outpatient hemodialysis on evening shift now for about six months, four days a week with every Wednesday and Sunday off.
+I have been working in outpatient hemodialysis on the evening shift now for about six months, four days a week with every Wednesday and Sunday off.
 When I work every other Saturday, I also have Thursday off.
-Wednesdays are a welcome break in the middle of the week to run errands, schedule appointments, and teach afternoon Bible Club on for the neighborhood children, followed by prayer meeting in the evening at church.
-I’m also getting more sleep since I don’t have to get up at 5 a.m.
+Wednesdays are a welcome break in the middle of the week to run errands, schedule appointments, and teach afternoon Bible Club for the neighborhood children followed by prayer meeting in the evening at church.
+I also sleep more since I don’t have to arise at 5 a.m.

 I thank the Lord for helping me pass and become certified in ACLS (Advanced Cardiac Life Support).
 This is a requirement for every dialysis nurse since we are in a separate building from the hospital and do dialysis in the ICU (intensive care unit).
-I learned how to intubate people when they stop breathing and to order the correct drugs during a cardiac arrest.
-It was nerve-wracking to run a mock code, but the Lord helped me remember all the correct steps.
+I learned how to intubate people if they stop breathing and to order the correct drugs during a cardiac arrest.
+Although I became nervous while running a mock code, the Lord helped me remember all the correct steps.

 I like working with the other nurses and technicians on the evening shift.
-There are three blocks composed of six patients in each block so we can dialyze eighteen patients at once.
-There are one RN and one tech assigned to each group.
+There are three blocks composed of six patients in each block so we dialyze eighteen patients at once.
+One nurse and one tech are assigned to each block.
 When we start work at 2 p.m., we complete the dialysis for patients who were started around 11 a.m.
 After they are taken off the machine, we set up each machine for the evening patient with his individual reusable dialyzer.
 We use new tubing each session.
 Some dialysis units reuse their tubing, but we don’t.
 We also give a new life-changing medicine called Epogen at the end of each dialysis session.
 It helps the patient produce their own red blood cells so they don’t become anemic and need fewer blood transfusions.
 The patients are starting to feel so much better with this new medication.

-Some of the technicians are men who are also firemen/Emergency Medical Technicians (EMT) and work part-time in dialysis on their day off from the fire department.
-They are a fun bunch of guys who really keep cool in emergencies and are excellent at sticking the needles in the patient’s arm fistula or graft.
-I’m getting much better, but if I don’t get the needle in first stick, I ask one of the EMT’s to do the second stick.
+Some of the technicians are men who are also firemen/Emergency Medical Technicians (EMTs) and work part-time in dialysis on their days off from the fire department.
+They are a fun bunch of guys who keep cool in emergencies and are excellent at sticking the needles in the patient’s arm.
+I’m getting much better, but if I don’t get the needle in the first stick, I ask one of the EMTs to do the second stick.
 They love telling us stories about their fire runs and how they handle each situation.
-There is a real sense of teamwork on this unit which is refreshing.
+The teamwork in this unit refreshes me.

-I have enjoyed getting to know the patients on evening shift also.
+I have enjoyed getting to know the patients.
 Many of them are young and in school or work during the day.
 Some are waiting for a kidney transplant.
 I’ve had several opportunities to share the gospel with them, and pray for each of them to receive Christ.
-They are all very aware that they will die without dialysis three times a week.
-If they cheat on their fluid restriction or eat too many high potassium foods, they have a rough dialysis session because we have to take off more fluid.
+They are all very aware that they will die without treatment three times a week.
+If they cheat on their fluid restriction or eat too many high potassium foods, they have a rough session because we have to take off more fluid.

 This past week, I was chatting with Jim, one of my older patients, as I took him off the machine.
 After I took his needle out of his arm, I quickly pressed a wad of gauze on the needle site as Jim placed his finger on top of mine to apply pressure for 5 minutes.
 As I put the dirty needle in the red bucket for medical waste, the needle pricked my finger on my other hand through my glove.
 I pulled the needle out of my finger, put it in the bucket, took off my gloves, and pressed gauze firmly on my finger.
 I quickly walked to the sink, vigorously washed my hands with warm soapy water, and applied a band-aid to my finger.
 As I scrubbed my hands, I prayed,